TheLux83/100-days-of-code/log.md

 **Thoughts:** I've got the image loading running.
 A Youtube video showed me what I had to do and now it works.
 I even had enough time today, to design the list view a bit.

+### Day 29: March 4, 2020

+**Today's Progress**: read through a bootstrap tutorial, configured vim and designed the list pages

+**Thoughts:** I'm still on the design part for the list page of the vehicles.
+But I think I've finished it.
+Tomorrow I will create the detail page